 Can I trust these results or should I worry about testing HIV positive in near future?
 I’m so confused!

 It is very common for someone to still be negative even if they have not been using condoms with someone who is HIV positive.
-HIV is quite a difficult virus to catch, so this is also related to risk and luck.
+HIV is quite a difficult virus to catch, so your negative result is also related to good luck.

 The PARTNER study showed that treatment dramatically reduces the chance of further sexual transmission.
-For example, after 58,000 times that an HIV positive people had sex without a condom with an HIV negative partner, there were ZERO transmissions as long as their viral load was undetectable on treatment.
+For example, after 58,000 times that an HIV positive person had sex without a condom with an HIV negative partner, there were ZERO transmissions.
+This needed viral load to be undetectable on treatment.

-Note: This answer was updated in July 2016 from a question first posted online in July 2012.
+Note: This answer was updated in January 2018 and July 2016 from a question first posted online in July 2012.